YELLOW-WORT

 2nd July 2009, Southport Sand Dunes, Lancs.
 Photo: © RWD

 A greyish-green annual about 8 inches tall.
-Centauries are growing around it.
+(Centauries (pink flowers) are growing near it).

 2nd July 2009, Southport Sand Dunes, Lancs.
 Photo: © RWD

 The yellow Gentian-type flowers open only when the sun is out.
-The leaves are pointed, cup-shaped and up-turned.
+The leaves are pointed, angled upwards and perfoliate fully enveloping the stem in a cup-shape.

 2nd July 2009, Southport Sand Dunes, Lancs.
 Photo: © RWD

-The bracts around each flower are long and thin.
+The bracts around each flower are very long and thin.

 2nd July 2009, Southport Sand Dunes, Lancs.
 Photo: © RWD